folio-org/raml-module-builder/README.md

 ### Step 1: Describe the APIs to be exposed by the new module

-Create a new project - Create a RAML file/s and define the API endpoints to be exposed by the module.
-Place this in the project - for example `/ramls` directory within the root of the project.
+Create the new project using the normal layout of files and basic POM file.

+Add an area for the RAML, schemas, and examples files, e.g. `/ramls`.
+These define the API endpoints.
+Get started by using the following familiar example:

 `ebook.raml`